llewellyn-kevin/yak/README.md

 Here we duplicate the 10 and check its value.
 Because it is not 1, it is false, and the block of code executes.
-The duplicated 10 was popped of the stack by the `!`, But we preserved the origional 10 because of the `.`.
+The duplicated 10 was popped of the stack by the `!`, but we preserved the origional 10 because of the `.`.
 This means we get `10 1 +`, or the expected value: 11.